A Standardized Benchmark for Skeleton-Based Rehabilitation Assessment Using Deep Learning: Experimental Results

 \subsubsection{Classification}

 In Figures~\ref{fig:mcm-cls-acc} and~\ref{fig:mcm-cls-bal-acc}, we present the MCMs for classification results using accuracy and balanced accuracy metrics, respectively.
 Unlike the regression performance presented in the previous section, classification results do not reveal a clear winner.
-While LITEMV still demonstrates the best overall performance on average, VanTran closely follows, with only a marginal decrease in average performance, just $0.15\%$ in accuracy and $1.35\%$ in balanced accuracy.
-Furthermore, the $p$-value between LITEMV and VanTran is below $0.05$, indicating that, across the $39$ classification datasets, no statistically significant difference in performance can be concluded between these two models.
+While LITEMV still demonstrates the best overall performance on average, VanTran closely follows, with only a marginal decrease in average performance, just $1.19\%$ in accuracy and $2.86\%$ in balanced accuracy.
+Furthermore, the $p$-value between LITEMV and VanTran is higher than $0.05$, indicating that, across the $39$ classification datasets, no statistically significant difference in performance can be concluded between these two models.
+Moreover, in terms of balanced accuracy, MotionGRU surpasses VanTran and ranks second overall, owing to its slight performance improvement on unbalanced datasets.

 Interestingly, a clear swap in ranking occurs between VanTran and ConvTran when moving from regression to classification tasks.
 Although both models employ the Self-Attention mechanism, this swap is likely due to their differing input encoding strategies: ConvTran applies temporal convolution before Self-Attention, while VanTran uses a sliding linear embedding across the temporal axis.
 In this application, the convolutional embedding used by ConvTran appears to be more effective for regression tasks, potentially due to its ability to process local patterns before applying Self-Attention.
 In contrast, for the classification tasks considered here, where VanTran outperforms ConvTran, this added local encoding step seems to offer less advantage.